FREQUENTLY ASKED QUESTIONS

 Why don’t you contract with my insurance company?

 There are good reasons why patients seek CLEAR Center of Health for their health management instead of a traditional PPO provider.
 Contracting with insurance companies is not just about billing and payment.
-Conventional insurance plans have a “cook book” for the treatment of all health conditions.
-When you sign that contract you are agreeing to treat patients according to the treatment protocols that the insurance companies have deemed “appropriate”.
-CLEAR Center may or may not feel that the insurance company guidelines are the best possible option to ensure or restore the highest level of health for the patient; because of this we are unable to sign those contracts.
+Conventional insurance plans have a “cookbook” for the treatment of all health conditions.
+When you sign that contract you are agreeing to treat patients according to the treatment protocols that the insurance companies have deemed appropriate.
+CLEAR may or may not feel that the insurance company guidelines are the best possible option to ensure the highest level of care for the patient; because of this we are unable to sign those contracts.

 I have questions about a bill I received from the lab.

-CLEAR Center of Health does not process labs or bill for them.
-The $35 fee is collected for drawing the specimen only.
-We send your paperwork and insurance card (when applicable) with your specimen to the laboratory.
+CLEAR does not process labs or bill for them.
+The $50 collected at a lab visit is for drawing the specimen only.
+We send a patient’s paperwork and insurance card (when applicable) with their specimen to the laboratory.
 If you have any questions you will need to contact the lab directly.

-How long does it take for my doctor to submit authorization for my refill of medication?
+How long does it take for my doctor to submit authorization for my refill request for a medication?

-I have run out of my supplements and don’t see the doctor for another three weeks, should I reorder more or stop until I come back in?
+I have run out of my supplements and do not see the doctor for another three weeks, should I order more or stop until I come see them again?

-I have a quick question for the doctor or staff, do I need an appointment?
+I have a quick question for my doctor, do I need an appointment?